ajan890/Notes/ENGR 188EW/Week 01.md

   * Aircraft Engine Testing
   * RAM Air Turbine
   * Car Accident Testing
+* Often done before something (undesirable) has happened, to prevent the scenario

 #### Larger-scale types of Active Responsibility
 * Environmental Impact Reports
 * Risk Assessments

+### Role Responsibilities
+* A person may have responsibilities based on what roles they have
+  * For example, as an employee, your responsibility may be to listen to your superiors and support them and the company.
+  * As an engineer, your responsibility may be to provide safety advice based on your knowledge of the areas you helped design.
+  * **It is possible for these to conflict!**
+  * **Example:**  On the Challenger case, Boisjoly was both an engineer and an employee of a company that helped fabricate the rocket thrusters.
+Since he was an employee, he was expected to follow the word of his superiors, who advised the rocket should be launched, despite the cold weather.
+However, as an engineer, he was also expected to provide information on the safety risks of flying in cold weather, which would advise against flying.
+* **Moral Responsibility** is another type of responsibility not defined based on roles, but rather by a person's moral considerations.
+This will be discussed later.

 ## Codes
 ### Corporate Codes